-The refinements made to queries in search engines can be investigated visually as a search tree, with the relationships between queries and their subsequent refinements shown as a connected graph.
+Our search intent tool allows you to investigate refinements made to queries in search engines visually as a search tree.
+The relationships between queries and their subsequent refinements are shown as a connected graph.

 The interactive graphical form makes it becomes possible to explore and understand search intent more completely.
 You may remember and miss the Google wonder wheel.

 The knowledge graph gives Google an understanding of the world, based on the strength of relationships and the types of connections between entities.
 When looking for information, the knowledge graph is traversed and interrogated to find the entities most likely connected to the both the context (time, location, device) as well as the content of a query (phonetic variants and misspellings included).